-How to use GitHub OIDC with AWS
+How GitHub OIDC Works with AWS

 GitHub OIDC (OpenID Connect) for AWS refers to the integration between GitHub as an identity provider using OpenID Connect and AWS services.
 This integration allows users to use their GitHub credentials to authenticate and access AWS resources securely.
 By configuring GitHub as an OIDC provider in AWS Identity and Access Management (IAM), organizations can establish a federated identity model.
 This enables GitHub users to sign in to AWS using their GitHub credentials, streamlining access management and eliminating the need for separate AWS-specific usernames and passwords.
 The integration also provides a centralized way to manage access permissions and enables Single Sign-On (SSO) capabilities, enhancing security and user experience in the AWS environment.
 Organizations can configure OIDC settings in AWS, including client IDs, client secrets, and the GitHub OIDC discovery URL, to establish a trust relationship between GitHub and AWS.
 For the most accurate and up-to-date information, it's recommended to check the official documentation of GitHub and AWS.